george-nigm/Improvements-to-ML-algorithms/README.md

 # Improvements-to-ML-algorithms

-This is repository of project: "Methods of detecting anomalies, imputation for improving the quality of machine learning algorithms."
+This is repository of project: "Methods of imputation, detecting anomalies for improving the quality of machine learning algorithms."

 Check the current tasks on [tasks.md](https://github.com/georgii-nigm/Improvements-to-ML-algorithms/blob/master/tasks.md)